Studying human services and counseling at Wayne State

 The Counseling Department at WSC will help you develop your human interaction skills with a broad foundation in psychology and sociology.
 As a student here, you'll learn interpersonal communication, self-awareness, and empathy, all while gaining an understanding of social problems and human behavior.

 The Counseling Department is located in Benthack Hall, which was completely renovated to provide a state-of-the-art counseling training clinic for students like you to perfect your psychotherapeutic practices with clients.
-In addition to serving your education, the clinic aims to serve our surrounding communities’ needs for behavioral and mental health.

 Get in touch